-Both bush and hanging fuchsias are regarded as being half-hardy perennials, that is they won’t survive temperatures below 4-5C (40-41F) and need overwintering in frost-free conditions, if you want to keep them for subsequent years.
+Both bush and hanging fuchsias are regarded as being half-hardy perennials.
+That means they won’t survive temperatures below 4-5C (40-41F) and need overwintering in frost-free conditions if you want to keep them for subsequent years.

-Hardy fuchsias are bushy varieties generally regarded as being frost tolerant and can be left out in the garden all year round.
-The boundaries between hardy and non-hardy are somewhat blurred, and varieties that are hardy in mild climates, such as in Cornwall, may not be hardy in more exposed, colder regions of the country.
+Hardy fuchsias are bushy varieties that are generally regarded as being frost tolerant and can be left out in the garden all year round.
+The boundaries between hardy and non-hardy are somewhat blurred and varieties that are hardy in mild climates such as in Cornwall may not be hardy in more exposed, colder regions of the country.